ApprenticeAI/frapy/docs/topics/architecture.rst

 Event-driven networking
 =======================

-Scrapy is written with `Twisted`_, a popular event-driven networking framework for Python.
+Frapy is written with `Twisted`_, a popular event-driven networking framework for Python.
 Thus, it's implemented using a non-blocking (aka asynchronous) code for concurrency.